creoapp/documentation/docs/drafts/PageCurl.md

 ![PageCurl](images/PageCurl_main.png)

 ### Best practices
-When a `PageCurl` or `PageScroll` is used, pages flow sequentially and there’s no way to jump between nonadjoining pages.
+When a `PageCurl` or `PageScroll` is used, pages flow sequentially and there’s no way to jump between nonadjacent pages.
 If people may need to access pages out of sequence in your app, implement a custom control that provides this functionality.

 ### How to use
 1. Drop a `PageCurl`